purescript-freedom/purescript-freedom/docs/02-Concepts.md

 Its type is `FreeT (f state) Aff Unit`, and `f state` is `Functor` that you want.

-You use its effect in the whole of your app.
+You use its effect in your whole app.

-The transformation of `FreeT` that is used in your app, can be pass to config when initialize app with `Freedom.run`.
+The transformation of `FreeT` that is used in your app, can be pass to config when initializing the app with `Freedom.run`.

-Because using `FreeT`, you can customize effect and make testable easy.
+Because it's using `FreeT`, you can customize effect and make testable easy.

-But `purescript-freedom` provides simple transformation in `Freedom.TransformF.Simple`, you can use it if you like.
+Alternatively in simpler cases, `purescript-freedom` provides simple transformation in `Freedom.TransformF.Simple`.

 See [an example](https://github.com/purescript-freedom/purescript-freedom/tree/master/examples/user-defined-transformF) that uses user defined transformation and `Functor`.